bdrsolutionsllc/anf-core/README.md

 ## Usage

-`npm i -g @anf/core` to install using your existing NodeJS environment.
+`npm i -g anf-core` to install using your existing NodeJS environment.

 `anf schema postgres` to emit a schema for PostgreSQL.
 `anf schema parquet` to emit empty Parquet files.